emissary-ingress/emissary/reference/debugging.md

 /ambassador $ kill -HUP 33
 ```

-Be aware that even though you have modified the configuration files, the Ambassador Diagnostic Console may not accurately reflect your updates.
-In order to determine that the restart was successful with the correct configuration, you can ensure that the "Set Debug On" has been enabled via the Diagnostic Console and you can follow the Ambassador/Envoy logs to see the new configuration has been loaded.
+Be aware that even though you have modified the configuration files, the Ambassador Edge Stack Diagnostic Console may not accurately reflect your updates.
+In order to determine that the restart was successful with the correct configuration, you can ensure that the "Set Debug On" has been enabled via the Diagnostic Console and you can follow the Ambassador Edge Stack/Envoy logs to see the new configuration has been loaded.